 experience

-I work both in private practise, and as a Specialist Psychotherapist in the Neurology Psychotherapy Service at the Royal Hallamshire Hospital in Sheffield, part of the Sheffield Teaching Hospitals Foundation Trust, where I work with patients with medically unexplained symptoms (non-epileptic seizures; chronic pain;dissociative episodes) which usually turn out to be of severe traumatic origin.
+For nearly five years, until April 2015, I was a Specialist Psychotherapist in the Neurology Psychotherapy Service at the Royal Hallamshire Hospital in Sheffield, part of the Sheffield Teaching Hospitals Foundation Trust, where I worked with patients with medically unexplained symptoms (non-epileptic seizures; chronic pain;dissociative episodes) which usually turned out to be of severe traumatic origin.

 I am registered with the UKCP (0005469), and I am covered by the UKCP’s Code of Ethics.

-I am a qualified EMDR practitioner, registered with the EMDR Association and now use EMDR in my practise to aid the processing of traumatic episodes of all kinds including PTSD.
+I am trained in EMDR and use EMDR in my practise to aid the processing of traumatic episodes of all kinds including PTSD.

 I have also carried out a training in Sensorimotor Psychotherapy,and now use these highly effective body-based techniques extensively in my work.